1j01/card-game-generator/README.md

 or
 `{type: "tile", obverse: "images/lemon.png", reverse: "images/lime.png"}`

-### `renderCards({page, to, cardWidth, cardHeight, scale, debug}, callback)`
+### `renderCards({page, to, scale, debug}, callback)`

 Starts a renderer process with [Puppeteer][], and calls back when it exits.

 `page` should be a path pointing to an `html` file which displays the cards.
 It will be served over HTTP to avoid issues with with the `file:` protocol.

+The `location.hash` will have the card set name in it so you can switch between rendering different card sets on one page.

+There must be one or more elements with the CSS class `card`.
+These elements must have an integer width and height in pixels.

 `to` specifies the output directory, e.g.
-`export/images` or `images/export`
+`export/images` or `images/export`.
-(Directories are created automatically.)
+Directories are created automatically.

-`cardWidth`/`Height` must be the exact width and height in pixels of each individual card.
-You can measure this with Inspect Element on the page.

 `scale` specifies the zoom level applied when rendering.
 This must be an integer, greater than or equal to 1.